 Imagine a fence post protruding from the ground.
 The post represents a tooth, and the ground the bone which provides a solid foundation for it.
 Now “summon” a torrential rainfall.
 Currents of water swirl aggressively around the post causing severe soil erosion to various depths.
 In some places it might even reach the bottom of the post.
 Now you know what breakdown of the dental supporting structure looks like.

 Early supporting structure breakdown is difficult for a person to detect.
 It is hidden beneath the gingiva.
 It looks fairly normal and there is typically no pain.
-Considerable damage can occur to the bone embedding tooth roots withoutperiodontal disease a person having any idea of something being wrong.
+Considerable damage can occur to the bone embedding tooth roots without a person having any idea of something being wrong.
 It is very worthwhile to get an apparently healthy mouth checked to see if this is occurring.
 The process is usually painless until very late in the game.

 Advanced periodontitis is not so subtle.
 Teeth that are affected will have receding gingiva.
 (Don’t panic – by no means are all instances of receding gingiva a sign of loss of supporting structure.)
 There may be odour, pain and bleeding.
 If you push on a tooth, you might see it move.
 A (thankfully) obsolete term for advanced periodonitis is pyorrhoea.
 That translates as running pus.
 Charming.